bag-cnag/biodm/docs/user_manual.rst

 keep track of and associate with the correct ``part_number``.

-Ultimately, the process has to be completed by submitting that mapping in order for the bucket to aggregate all chunks into a file stored on the bucket.
-The bucket does not supports passing a callback for a ``part_upload``.
+Ultimately, the process has to be completed by submitting that mapping in order for the bucket to aggregate all chunks into a single stored file.

-Similarely here is an example using ``python``:
+Following is an example using ``python``:

 .. code-block:: python
-    :caption: upload_large_file.py
+    :caption: upload_file.py

     import requests